xToken/CompMod/webpages/marine_overview.md

 	- Cost decreased from 15 to 10 pRes
 	- Weight calculation adjusted, higher weights are required for larger impacts on movement speed/flight speed
 	- Higher weights will no longer cause increased fuel usage
-	- Max speed increased from 10.5 to 12
+	- Max speed increased from 9 to 10
 	- Max speed cannot be exceeded anymore
 	- Uses fuel much more rapidly, but recharges a bit faster as well
 	- Has better air control when not actively 'jetpacking'
+	- Gravity has been lowered to allow more time to manuever between 'thrusts'

 ### Exo:
 	- Speed increased to 6 from 5.75